 Looking at simulated phishing exercises, no industry was immune from clicking on malicious links.
 Manufacturing seemed to be the most vulnerable, but other industries from Healthcare to Education were also susceptible.
 This goes to show that continual training on spotting and reporting phishing emails is critical to your business.

-Figure 8: Simulated phishing results across industry
+Figure 8: Simulated phishing results across the industry

 Staying Safe From Social Engineering Attacks